Last Updated on May 27, 2021 by Lori Geurin

 Summary – OMAD Fasting Benefits & Precautions

-I hope this has given you valuable info about OMAD.
-I’m passionate about sharing the amazing impact intermittent fasting has had in my life and in the lives of so many other people and recognize the value of OMAD.
+I hope this has given you some helpful info about OMAD.
+I’m passionate about sharing the amazing impact intermittent fasting has had in my life and in the lives of so many other people.

-I just want to caution you to be aware that OMAD is not for everyone because it is more extreme.
+I just want to caution you to be aware that OMAD is not for everyone.
 As always, listen to your body and consult with your doctor before making changes to your diet or eating schedule.

 I would love to hear about your experience if you’ve done OMAD.